Refined topological recursion revisited -- properties and conjectures: Introduction

 \end{description}

 Our formalism is purely geometric without referring to $\beta$-deformed matrix models in physics.
-Moreover, we have new degrees of freedom (${\bm\mu},{\bm\kappa}$) into the definition of a refined spectral curve that do not appear in the matrix model setting.
+Moreover, we have new degrees of freedom (${\bm\mu},{\bm\kappa}$) in the definition of a refined spectral curve that do not appear in the matrix model setting.
 Existence of a solution of refined loop equations remains to be proven when $\Sigma\neq\bP^1$, and we hope to return to this problem in the near future.
 We mostly focus on hyperelliptic curves, but a possible extension to higher-ramified curves will be discussed in Section \ref{sec:comments}.

-The formula in \cite{KO22} looks different from the recursion formula in the present paper (Definition \ref{def:RTR}), but one can show that they are equivalent for the class of genus-zero curves \cite{KO22} considers.
-However, an essential remark is that our recursion formula is indeed \emph{different} from the proposal by Chekhov and Eynard \cite{CE06} when $\Sigma\neq\bP^1$, due to contributions from nontrivial $H_1(\Sigma,\bZ)$.
-In other words, the two recursion formulae become equivalent only when $\Sigma=\bP^1$.
-This difference explains a confusion that when $\Sigma\neq\bP^1$, the Chekhov-Eynard refined formula \cite{CE06} does \emph{not} reduce to the unrefined topological recursion even when one sets the refinement parameter $\sQ=0$.
+The refined formulae in \cite{KO22} or \cite{CE06} look different from the recursion formula in the present paper (Definition \ref{def:RTR}), but one can show that they are equivalent for the class of genus-zero curves \cite{KO22} considers.
+However, we remark that there are subtleties in the proposed formula by Chekhov and Eynard \cite{CE06} when $\Sigma\neq\bP^1$, due to contributions from nontrivial $H_1(\Sigma,\bZ)$, and their recursion formula does not solve refined loop equations.
 Comparisons between the two recursions will be carefully discussed in Section \ref{sec:CE}.
-On the other hand, multidifferentials in the unrefined sector of our formalism, i.e. $\omega_{g,n}^{(0)}$, obeys the Chekhov-Eynard-Orantin recursion as expected (Proposition \ref{prop:Q=0}).
+We note that multidifferentials in the unrefined sector of our formalism, i.e. $\omega_{g,n}^{(0)}$, obeys the Chekhov-Eynard-Orantin recursion as expected (Proposition \ref{prop:Q=0}).

-$\omega_{g,n}$ for $2g+n-2>0$ satisfy several important properties.
+$\omega_{g,n}$ for $2g+n-2>0$ satisfy several interesting properties.
 Even though some of them are similar to unrefined analogues, their proofs are more involved and one encounters difficulties if one only repeats the same strategy as e.g. \cite{EO07} or \cite{KO22}.
 This may suggest a necessity of new techniques to prove all the statements.
-For now, let us list particularly important ones: \begin{prop}[Proposition \ref{prop:1/2,2}] There exists a unique solution of the refined loop equation of type $(g,n)$ when $2g-2+n=1$, and its solution $\omega_{g,n}$ is constructed by the refined topological recursion.
-In particular, $\omega_{\frac12,2}$ is a symmetric bidiffierential. \end{prop} \begin{thm}[{Theorem \ref{thm:existence} and extension of \cite[Theorem 3.2]{KO22}}] When $\Sigma=\bP^1$, there exists a unique solution of refined loop equations, and its solution $\omega_{g,n}$ is constructed by the refined topological recursion for all $2g-2+n>0$. \end{thm} \begin{conj}[Conjecture \ref{conj:existence}] For any $\cS_{\bm\mu,\bm\kappa}$, there exists a unique solution of refined loop equations, and its solution $\omega_{g,n}$ is constructed by the refined topological recursion for all $2g-2+n>0$. \end{conj}
+For now, let us list important ones: \begin{thm}[{Proposition \ref{prop:1/2,2} and Theorem \ref{thm:existence}}]